-TV presenter and scientific expert Ben is best known for co-presenting the BBC1 show Attenborough and the Giant Dinosaur with the legendary wildlife TV presenter Sir David Attenborough.
+A TV presenter and scientific expert, Ben is best known for co-presenting the BBC1 show Attenborough and the Giant Dinosaur with the legendary wildlife TV presenter Sir David Attenborough.

 He is excited to go on an adventure with his audience and hopes to learn a few new facts for himself along the way.